Metal, Hardcore, and an Ontology of Anger

 This year, unlike most, I’ll admit I had my eyes glued to the Pitchfork “lists & guides” section when the late-November rolled around.
 As I’m sure everyone reading this knows, my band put out an album which was well reviewed by the revered (and abhorred) publication, and I, foolish as I am, was holding out on a glimmer of hope that we could end up with a coveted spot in their annual top 50.
 Needless to say, that didn’t happen.
 In fact, no metal or punk bands placed in Pitchfork’s top 50 albums of 2020.

-Initially, I would like to say I wasn’t surprised – after all, these days P4k tends to focus their coverage more on pop, rap, and electronic music of different shapes and sizes than their heavier-genred peers, but I was!
+Initially, I would like to say I wasn’t surprised – it’s no secret that these days P4k tends to focus their coverage more on pop, rap, and electronic music of different shapes and sizes than their heavier-genred peers…but I was!
 I, public relations enthralled nightmare that I am, had scoped out the previous two years lists and noted that each had at least a token representation for heavy guitar music.
 In 2019 the 41st spot went to the excellent Hidden History of the Human Race by illegible logo death-metallers Blood Incantation and the 35th went to Mannequin Pussy’s punk rock opus Patience.
 2018 saw stoner doom veterans Sleep walk away with #43 for The Sciences and critical stalwarts Deafheaven take #28 for the post-dad metal Ordinary Corrupt Human Love.
-Looking back at aptly named list aggregating website Album of the Year’s composite scores for the past decade, even, only 7 “heavy” albums (out of 500 albums total) break the top 50 in their years.
-These albums are also predominantly skewed towards legacy acts’ (Tool, Against Me!, Sunn O))), Fucked Up) – with new-er artists taking only 3 out of the 7 spots.
+Hope abounds, even here.
+But, looking back at aptly named list-aggregating website Album of the Year’s composite scores for the past decade, only 7 “heavy” albums (out of 500 albums total) break the top 50 in their years.
+These albums are also predominantly skewed towards legacy acts (Tool, Against Me!, Sunn O))), Fucked Up) – with new-er artists taking only 3 out of the 7 spots.
 All 3 of those newer placements were Deafheaven albums.
 To recap: 1.4% of all albums represented in aggregate for the past decade were metal or hardcore, and 0.6% were from Deafheaven, the only non-legacy heavy act represented.

 A sidebar, for the record.
 AOTY (the website) aggregates their scores a certain way, which in my opinion leads to heavy music being over-represented, in that the website counts specifically heavy publications’ picks such as Revolver and Kerrang! at the same weight as the more omnibus lists from the likes of Pitchfork and NPR.
 In reality, I don’t know that we’d be seeing albums like the Sunn O))) collaboration or the less-lauded latter Deafheaven albums appear in-aggregate without these contributions.